dell/csm-docs/content/docs/concepts/csidriver/test/unity.md

 ## Support for SLES 15

-The CSI Driver for Dell Unity XT requires these of packages installed on all worker nodes that run on SLES 15.
+The CSI Driver for Unity XT requires these of packages installed on all worker nodes that run on SLES 15.

 - open-iscsi **open-iscsi is required in order to make use of iSCSI protocol for provisioning**
 - nfs-utils **nfs-utils is required in order to make use of NFS protocol for provisioning**